Need serology?

 Test codes:

-B0015 - Ultrasensitive qualitative detection of Mycobacterium tuberculosis complex by real time polymerase chain reaction.
-Assay detects but does not differentiate M. tuberculosis, M. bovis, M. africanum and M. microti.
+B0015 - Ultrasensitive qualitative detection of Mycobacterium tuberculosis ("M.tb") complex by real time polymerase chain reaction.
+Assay detects but does not differentiate M. tuberculosis, M. bovis and M. microti.
 Assay does not detect other mycobacteria.
+NOTE: THE B0015 TEST IS NOT PERFORMED ON SAMPLES TAKEN FROM RUMINANTS OWNED OR LOCATED IN THE STATE OF CALIFORNIA.

 B0029 - Ultrasensitive qualitative detection of Mycobacterium avium, subspecies avium by real time polymerase chain reaction.
 Assay does not detect subspecies paratuberculosis or other mycobacteria species.